anurment/databricks-pipeline/README.md

-# Build an Azure Databricks ETL pipeline with Terraform and Azure Data Factory
+# Build an Azure Databricks LakeHouse with Terraform and implement an ETL pipeline.

 ## Project Overview

+- Keywords / Tech stack: Azure, Azure cli, Azure Data Factory, Databricks, Terraform, Spark, Kafka, ML, Python, SQL.

 NOTICE: This project is meant to be just a simple example in building the Azure/Databricks infrastucture and the ETL pipeline.
 Some important steps, configurations etc. are omitted from this project regarding a production environment.
-This project will be refined and improved by for e.g setting up virtual network, unity catalog, restructure of the terraform files for better reusability etc.
+This project will be refined and improved by for e.g restructure of the terraform files for better reusability etc.

+Under the **Project Main Steps** are the implemented parts.
+In the near Future I will implement:
+- SQL database for data source with Data Factory connection.
+- Kafka streaming from a NASA API.
+- ML pipeline.

-### Project Steps:
+### Project Main Steps:

 1. Setup and build some infrastructure in Azure for a data pipeline via Terraform.
 We will use the [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) for the pipeline.

+2. Setup the Databricks workspace for Catalogs etc.

-2. Write some notebooks in Azure databricks for data ingestion, transform and enrichment.
+2. Write some notebooks in Azure databricks for data ingestion, transform and enrichment of fake banking data.

-3. Create an Azure Data Factory pipeline that executes the Databricks notebooks against the Databricks jobs cluster on set schedule.
+TODO!!!!
+3. Setup a workflow in Databricks for automating the pipeline.

+4. Share the gold level data with Delta Share to Power BI.

+5. Construct a Power BI report.

 ### Prerequisites:

 - Azure account (this project is done with free trial)

+- Admin rights to your Azure Databricks account, see: https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/admin-privileges

 - [Azure CLI installed](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 - [Terraform installed](https://developer.hashicorp.com/terraform/install)

+- Some basic knowledge of azure and terraform is preferred but if you are not familiar with Azure, Databricks, terraform or any other tech used in here, I suggest that you reference the [Microsoft Learn](https://learn.microsoft.com/en-us/), [Databricks Resources](https://www.databricks.com/resources) and [Terraform](https://www.terraform.io/) official pages if you do not understand something.
+There is a lot of outdated information in youtube, blogs, etc. so I would avoid those as a source material in learning.

+- The local workspace for this project is WSL2 Ubuntu-20.04, so bash commands are used here.

 ### Overview of the Terraform IaC files

-In `databricks` folder you will find 4 terraform files for building the needed resources.
+In `terraform/adb-vnet-injection` folder you will find terraform files for building some resources.
 You can follow the comments and check the [Terraform registry](https://registry.terraform.io/) for additional information about the commands.

+We will configure the following resources for the project:

+- Unity catalog with Metastore (created automatically).
+- Main Resource Group for our Databricks workspace etc.
+- Storage Account for external storage with a container.
+- Vnet-injected Databricks Workspace with some predefined folders.
+- Databricks Cluster.
+- Azure Data Factory (**note: this is not used yet in the project**).

+File overview:

+- **module-filder**:
+    - module for creating the Databricks cluster.

+- **azure_data_factory.tf**:
+    - Azure data Factory resource.

+- **data.tf**:
+    - Some needed data sources for configurations etc.

+- **extstorage.tf**:
+    - Resources for the external storage (data source).

+- **main.tf**:
+    - Versioning for the providers etc.

+- **outputs.tf**:
+    - Some output variables.

-- provider.tf:
+- **providers.tf**:
     - Here we configure the required providers that terraform utilizes in building the infrastructure.
-    - NOTE: the `azurerm`-provider needs the subscription_id from your azure account.
+    - **NOTE**: the `azurerm`-provider needs the **subscription_id** from your azure account.
 It will be asked when we use the `terraform plan` and `terraform apply` commands.

-- main.tf:
-Here we will configure the following resources for the project:
-    - Resource Group
-    - Storage Account
-    - Bronze, Silver and Gold containers for the medallion architecture.
-    - Databricks Workspace
-    - Azure Key Vault
-    - Service Principal
-    - Databricks Cluster

-- variables.tf:
+- **variables.tf**:
     - Here we declare the different variables needed for the configuration.

-- terraform.tfvars:
+- **terraform.tfvars**:
     - Here we can set the variables we declared in variables.tf.

+- **vnet.tf**:
+    - Private network for the Databricks workspace.

+- **workspace.tf**:
+    - Resources for the Databricks workspace.

 ### Part 1 - Build the infrastucture with terraform:

 1. First authenticate with Azure CLI and select your subscription id by running the command:
 `az login`

-2. Run the command: `terraform init`
+2. Cd to the `terraform/v-net-injection`-folder and run the command: `terraform init`

 3. Set the required variables in terraform.tfvars.